Mifiel/fun-tests/ruby/proof-of-work/README.md

 ## Deliverables

-A ruby or node script that can run as a command line utility with the following inputs and outputs.
+A script in any language that can run as a command line utility with the following inputs and outputs.

 ### Inputs